 Heat 2 to 3

-and ferment for a week or longer till fermentation is completed.
+Cover and ferment at 75-80F until fermentation is completed (4-7 days).
 Strain mash into the still boiler using a

 large straining bag or clean white pillow case.